Frequently Asked Questions

 Traffic Mitigation Measures

 As identified in the Final Environmental Impact Report (EIR), SDSU will implement a number of major traffic improvements and will fund its fair share of traffic improvements in the SDSU Mission Valley vicinity.
-The EIR’s proposed traffic improvements are substantial, at an estimated cost of more than $21.5 million, and would be implemented at the points when land uses cause significant impacts under the California Environmental Quality Act (CEQA).
+The EIR’s proposed traffic improvements are substantial, and will be implemented at the points when land uses cause significant impacts under the California Environmental Quality Act (CEQA).
 Significant impacts occur when development causes projected additional daily trips that increase traffic levels above acceptable thresholds.

 Additionally, over and above the mitigation requirements, and as identified in the Final EIR, SDSU Mission Valley will provide an additional $5 million towards community benefit traffic/transportation improvements.

-For further details on the proposed traffic improvements, refer to the SDSU Mission Valley Final EIR Transportation section.
+For further details on the traffic mitigation measures, refer to the Mitigation, Monitoring and Reporting Program in the Final EIR.

-The traffic improvements will be completed or the university’s fair share obligation will be funded per the triggers identified in the Final Environmental Impact Report's (EIR) Mitigation Monitoring Plan, which makes the proposed traffic improvements and their timing binding on the California State University (CSU).
+The traffic improvements will be completed or the university’s fair share obligation will be funded per the triggers identified in the Final Environmental Impact Report's (EIR) Mitigation, Monitoring and Reporting Program, which makes the traffic improvements and their timing binding on the California State University (CSU).

 A traffic improvement/mitigation measure is considered technically “infeasible” if SDSU lacks the access and ability to implement the improvement.